Colonial-Dev/satpaper/README.md

     - Most common image formats are supported.
     - For best results, the image should match the specified resolution, but Satpaper will resize the image to fit if need be.
     - Satpaper uses a basic "marching" algorithm to find the bounds of the Earth and apply transparency to the original image, but it's not perfect - some black bordering and/or jagged edges may remain.
 (Unfortunately, the canonical algorithm for this problem - flood filling - doesn't really work, because it tends to end up eating into the Earth at night.
 If you have an idea for a better solution, please let me know!)
+    - Applies to `full_disk`; regional sectors fill the output and ignore this option.
 - `-w`/`--wallpaper-command`/`SATPAPER_WALLPAPER_COMMAND` - custom command to run when a wallpaper is generated.
     - This overrides the automatic update handling.
     - The command will be run as `sh -c "{command} file://{image_path}"`.